 How do I view or edit the data model on the web?

 You can view and edit the data model of a published data source on the web.
 For more information, see Edit a Published Data Source.

-Can I use a data source on Tableau Server or Tableau Online (version 2020.2 and later) in a previous version of Tableau Desktop (version 2020.1 and earlier)?
+Can I use a data source on Tableau Server or Tableau Cloud (version 2020.2 and later) in a previous version of Tableau Desktop (version 2020.1 and earlier)?

-If you attempt to open a published data source or published workbook from Tableau Server or Tableau Online version 2020.2 and later in a previous version of Tableau Desktop (version 2020.1 and earlier), any logical tables that were related to the root table in the data source will be removed.
+If you attempt to open a published data source or published workbook from Tableau Server or Tableau Cloud version 2020.2 and later in a previous version of Tableau Desktop (version 2020.1 and earlier), any logical tables that were related to the root table in the data source will be removed.
 Only the root table (the first table added to that data source model) will remain.

 If you attempt to use a local data source in a previous version of Tableau: